-- 1. Eligibility Those eligible for additional automobile insurance assistance shall be exempt Department Directors, Pastors and Principals. - 2.
-Deductible Assistance may be granted on annual automobile insurance expense that exceeds 16.5% of the current monthly remuneration factor (rounded to the nearest \$1).
+- 1. Eligibility Those eligible for additional automobile insurance assistance shall be full-time exempt Department Directors, Pastors, Principals and Teachers. - 2.
+Assistance and Deductible Assistance may be granted on automobile insurance expense.
+Arizona Conference will pay 100% of 1st car, 60% of 2nd car (or 80% of 2 cars).
+Maximum reimbursement will be 12.5% of Remuneration factor (rounded up to nearest \$10 increment) per 6-month period.
+Or 25% of Remuneration factor (rounded up to nearest \$10 increment) for annual insurance coverages.
 Proof of payment and minimum insurance limits is required. - a.
 Those eligible for automobile insurance assistance shall be required to carry insurance with the following minimum limits when such limits are readily available:

-• Bodily injury liability \$250,000/\$500,000
+Bodily injury liability \$250,000/\$500,000

-• Property damage liability \$50,000
+Property damage liability \$100,000

-• Medical payments \$5,000
+Medical payments \$5,000

-• Comprehensive \$100 deductible
+Comprehensive \$100 deductible

-• Collision \$500 deductible
+Collision \$500 deductible

-• Underinsured & uninsured motorist \$250,000/\$500,000
+Underinsured & uninsured motorist \$250,000/\$500,000